Text consolidated by Valsts valodas centrs (State

 Law

-Ventspils Law, Law on the Latgale Special Economic Zone, Law on
+Ventspils Law, the Law on the Latgale Special Economic Zone, the

-the Liepāja Special Economic Zone and Law on the Rēzekne Special
+Law on the Liepāja Special Economic Zone and the Law on the

-Economic Zone, the Law on Control of Aid for Commercial Activity,
+Rēzekne Special Economic Zone, the Law on Control of Aid for

-regulations governing customs matters are the terms used in this
+the laws and regulations governing customs matters are the terms

 (2) The following terms shall also be used in this Law:

-1) permission to apply the direct tax reliefs:
+1) permit to apply the direct tax reliefs:

 a) a certificate issued by the Liepāja Special Economic Zone